-How to wire the solid state relay and soft power button in your Neuron-controlled pinball machine¶
+How to wire the soft power switch & solid state relay in your Neuron-controlled pinball machine¶

 Wiring, high voltage, and electricity can be dangerous.
 Read this first!

-If you're planning to use the soft start power switch option we discussed in the previous guide, this guide will show you how to wire the pieces you'll need in your backbox.
-The full soft start solution requires the Neuron Controller and a cabinet switch, so for now we'll just focus on AC high voltage pieces you'll need in your power box area of your backbox.
+If you're planning to use the soft power switch option we discussed in the previous guide, this guide will show you how to wire the pieces you'll need in your backbox.
+(To review, the soft power switch option allows the Neuron to control your machine's power, rather than using a traditional AC line level switch.)

 What is a solid state relay?
 (SSR)¶